Cost

 Developers typically pay to construct roads, utilities, and other infrastructure within a development.
 New residents pay utility rates, fire service fees, and property taxes.
 Those payments help fund some of the infrastructure and services needed to support growth.

-However, they do not cover every long-term public cost.
+The contribution made by developers and homeowners doesn’t cover every long-term cost.
 Roads eventually must be resurfaced or widened, parks and public facilities must be maintained, police and fire services may need to expand, and major regional infrastructure improvements are often funded through taxpayers, sales taxes, or other public revenue sources.

 Meridian Will Require a Major Public Investment